MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator.it-it/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC.md

 ---
 lab:
   title: 02a - Gestire le sottoscrizioni e il controllo degli accessi in base al ruolo
-  module: Module 02 - Governance and Compliance ms.openlocfilehash: e8b6f60a421222db74d93715ed63860e3ca3c78d
+  module: Administer Governance and Compliance
-ms.sourcegitcommit: d49dae6990730896bd0ea09ba68592d23d4b135f
-ms.translationtype: HT
-ms.contentlocale: it-IT
-ms.lasthandoff: 07/05/2022
-ms.locfileid: "146973685"
 ---

 # <a name="lab-02a---manage-subscriptions-and-rbac"></a>Lab 02a - Gestire le sottoscrizioni e il controllo degli accessi in base al ruolo
 # <a name="student-lab-manual"></a>Manuale del lab per studenti

 ## <a name="lab-requirements"></a>Requisiti del lab

-Per questo lab sono necessarie le autorizzazioni per creare utenti di Azure Active Directory (Azure AD), creare ruoli Controllo degli accessi in base al ruolo di Azure personalizzati e assegnarli a utenti di Azure AD.
-Non tutti i provider di servizi di hosting possono fornire questa funzionalità.
-Chiedere al docente informazioni sulla disponibilità di questo lab.
+This lab requires permissions to create Azure Active Directory (Azure AD) users, create custom Azure Role Based Access Control (RBAC) roles, and assign these roles to Azure AD users.
+Not all lab hosters may provide this capability.
+Ask your instructor for the availability of this lab.

 ## <a name="lab-scenario"></a>Scenario del lab